 Here you will see two of the best whole house fans you can find.
 Why?

-- Higher air flow than any other rooftop whole house fan.
+The Invisco Tornado offers you higher air flow at lower power than any other whole house fan.

 GEARARD IN MURIETTA WITH A BREEZE ON A STILL DAY IN 2014

 You might know that whole house fans have been around for 120 years.
 They were the only way to cool homes before Carrier invented air conditioning.
 For the first 100 years they were big propellers mounted behind shutters in the ceiling.
 Most of these were noisy but VERY effective at pulling air.
 The largest ones – 4 foot diameter blades – pull 14,500 cubic feet of air per minute (CFM).